ClaireLally8/Waggy-Box/README.md

 ---
 <h2 align=center id="acknowledgements"><strong>Acknowledgements</strong></h2>
-Special thanks to the wonderful people of Student Care team at CI.
+Special thanks to the wonderful people of the Student Care team at CI.
 Neil, Lucy, Mark & Liam, you guys are the best & the most awesome co-workers I've ever had! (ps Neil, I told you I could do it!!!! :P )

 Thanks to Simen Daehlin, for being my very last minute mentor throughout this project.

-A great thanks the The Office, which sat playing in the background throughout the entire creation of this project.
+A great thanks to The Office, which sat playing in the background throughout the entire creation of this project.
 I've watched all nine seasons twice now.

 The loveliest tutor support at Code Institute, Sammy & Scott particularly who put up with me asking some silly questions at all points during the creation of this project.